jdreaver/rust-os/README.md

 ## TODO

 - BlockBuffer refactor:
+  - Deciding between `bytemuck` and `zerocopy` is hard, and they will both be superseded when rust compiler transmute stuff is implemented.
+Make a facade module for now.
+I am leaning towards bytemuck for simplicity though.
   - Keep exploring `zerocopy`.
   - Rename `interpret_bytes{_mut}`
   - Figure out how to do arrays easier instead of needing to call `interpret_bytes`.
 Remember inode arrays will need runtime-defined spacing between inodes